 If you’re planning on borrowing this book from WPL, I strongly recommend reading Not My Father’s Son first so you understand more about Cumming’s childhood and how and why it continues to permeate his adult life.
 WPL has his first memoir in a variety of formats.

 This memoir is a blend of Hollywood who’s who, an honest portrayal of his struggles and successes with a hearty dose of humourous anecdotes as Alan Cumming (no ‘s’ at the end, if you please!) describes his life in and out of Hollywood.
-This is one of WPL’s Featured Titles this winter so put your hold on your copy now at wpl.ca.
+This is one of WPL’s Featured Reads this winter so put your hold on your copy now at wpl.ca.